apollon-comet/microsoft-authentication-library-for-js/README.md

 - [Microsoft Authentication Library for Angular v2.x](lib/msal-angular/): A wrapper of the msal-browser 2.x library for apps using Angular framework.

-- [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/msal-angular-v1/lib/msal-angular): A wrapper of the core 1.x library for apps using Angular framework.
+- [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/msal-angular-v1/lib/msal-angular): A wrapper of the core 1.x library for apps using Angular framework .

 ### Libraries in maintenance